Closed-open morphisms on periodic Floer homology: Introduction and Main results

-\begin{definition} A \textbf{connector} $u: C \to X$ is a union of branched covers of trivial cylinders.
-A connector is called trivial if it is a union of unbranched covers of trivial cylinders; otherwise, it is called non--trivial. \end{definition}
+\begin{definition} A \textbf{connector} $u: \dot{F} \to X$ is a union of branched covers of trivial cylinders.
+A connector is called trivial if it is a union of unbranched covers of trivial cylinders; otherwise, it is called non-trivial. \end{definition}